climatemodeling/dmess20/_posts/2000-01-03-submission.md

 ---
 title: "Submission"
-bg: orange  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: Chocolate  #defined in _config.yml, can use html color like '#0fbfcf'
-color: Chocolate   #text color
+color: white   #text color
 fa-icon: edit
 ---